dzmitry-lahoda/lahoda-xyz/articles/How to upgrade depenendencies Dotstama Cumulus Substrate.md

     folder "Substrate v0.9.*" as substrate
     folder "Cumulus v0.9.*" as cumulus
     folder "Polkadot v0.9.*" as polkadot
-    folder "ORML v0.x.y" as orml
+    folder "ORML v0.9.*" as orml
-    folder "Composable v.a.b" as composable
+    folder "TheParachain v.a.b" as TheParachain
     folder "Subxt v.a.b" as subxt
     folder "Jsonspree v.a.b" as jsonspree
+    folder "Simnode v.a.b" as simnode
 }

 cloud "Shared security (and versioning)" {